Destinations for families offer perfect places for sledding, snow tubing, tobogganing, and cross-country skiing.

 Tamarack: South side of Hwy.
 168, 61 miles northeast of Fresno.
 Groomed snowmobile trails, cross-country skiing.

-This article was first published in January 1999, but was updated in November 2015.
+This article was first published in January 1999, and last updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.